benkehoe/aws-sso-util/docs/configure.md

 The generated profile names are highly configurable.

 By default, the profile name is `{account_name}.{role_name}` for the first region given, and `{account_name}.{role_name}.{short_region}` for additional regions.
+The account name has any sequences of whitespace replaced by single `-` characters.
 The "short region" is a five-character abbreviation of the region: the country code followed by either the first two letters of the location or the abbreviation for locations like "northwest" ("nw") followed by the number.
 For example, this results in "usea1" for "us-east-1", "apne1" for "ap-northeast-1", and "cace1" for "ca-central-1".